parabirb/parabirb/README.md

 ## my work
 ### coinpilot (october 2021-present)
 i intern at coinpilot from time to time. i am also a founding member of coinpilot tech.
-### birb.digital (march 2021-present)
+### wrongthink (march 2021-january 2023)
-i created and work on fun stuff like the wrongthink messenger on occasion.
+i created and worked on fun stuff like the wrongthink messenger on occasion.
 ### ??? (october 2020-august 2021)
 i worked on really cool cutting-edge educational security research before i had to stop for legal reasons.
 ### ????? (january 2022-present)